joemarshall/websensors/_lessons/2.The_GrovePI_board_and_sensors/grovepi6_sensor_worksheet.md

 If you swap out a Raspberry Pi, display, or power supply, and that fixes the problem, please give us the non-working hardware to look at and fix.

+## Knowledge Check

+If you've got here, you basically know what the deal is, but maybe have a think about what each part is doing in this process - what is the USB cable doing?
+What is the purpose of the display?

 # Part 2 - Connect to the Raspberry Pi to run code
 <a id="part2"></a>